leios/space-junk/src/content/jeb_1.md

 Someone I could rely on through everything.
 It was moments like these that really proved that.

-A few hours later, while still scrubbing away, I asked you another question.
+A few hours later, you were reading one of my books and commenting on it while I was scrubbing away at the inside of the bubble.
-One that I still don't understand even in hindsight.
-"Hey Dad.
+There were a few pauses in conversation here and there, but at some point, I asked the obvious question, "Hey Dad.
 How did you even find me?"

+You took maybe a full minute to answer and even with hindsight, I don't fully understand what you said.
 "Well, after exhausting every logical option I started thinking about the illogical ones."
-You paused for a second and then said, "To be honest, of all the places on Nemo, where else would you be?"
+You paused for another second, "To be honest, of all the places on Nemo, where else would you be?"

-Throughout the night I began talking to you about all the different stories I had written and why I thought they were interesting.
+Throughout the rest of the night I began talking to you about all the different stories I had written and why I thought they were interesting.
 You began engaging back, which is the most important thing in the world for kids as they grow up.
 For the next few years, you were the only person in my life I had opened up to about my secret, and for a while I was happy to have a friend.

-But you are gone now.
+But you are gone now.\
 And I'm back in my bubble.

 Anyway, I hope you are well.\
+I really do.\
 Lars